-Ong founded Extension, a strategic creative agency which immediately took on International fashion, technology and F & B brands to meet the demands of her services and experience in design and business.
+Ong founded extension, a strategic creative agency which immediately took on International fashion, beauty, technology and F & B brands to meet the demands of her services and experience in design and business.

 At the beginning of 2017, Ong was a speaker at Time Inc’s Innovation by Design Conference and at the end of the year she accepted an invitation to take part in The Economist’s 1843 Most Exciting Cities Debate in London.
 Beatrix also was included in a panel discussion at the Mayor of London’s London & Partners event with Hylink, along with directors from Alibaba and Google to discuss Digital in China.

 In 2018, she spoke on Sustainability x Design at the Time, Fortune and Wallpaper* Brainstorm Design in Singapore.